2017 Minutes - Newberg

 4:00 pm – As we gathered back, we began reconsidering the name for Our New Thing.
 Sierra-Cascades Yearly Meeting of Friends rose as the preferred name and was approved.

 It was noted that we have done more than pick a name.
 We picked a statement: We are here and ready to do business.
-Chuck Fairchild noted that the watershed for the Sierra-Cascades is far reaching, even including Alaska, British Columbia, Idaho, and parts of Nevada in addition to Washington, Oregon, and California.
+The bioregion for the Sierra-Cascades is far reaching, even including Alaska, British Columbia, Idaho, and parts of Nevada in addition to Washington, Oregon, and California.
 We recognized that the Sierra-Cascades region is also without borders and thought that this was an excellent picture of our new Yearly Meeting.

 SCYM already exists as South Central Yearly Meeting so it will be important to add the F to our acronym, making us SCYMF.

-The Quarterly Gathering group announced the next date for a Quarterly Gathering on October 7 at Eugene Friends, meeting from 10 am through dinner.
+The Quarterly Gathering group announced the next date for a Quarterly Gathering on October 7 at Eugene Friends Church, meeting from 10 am through dinner.
 In addition to fellowship and business items, it would be good to include some educational information, play, and worship.
 Approved.

 The Epistle Committee presented our first epistle from the Sierra-Cascades Yearly Meeting of Friends.
-The Epistle Committee and Clerks were given permission to do the final edits, with the intention that this be made public on Thursday.
-The final epistle which was sent out, reads as follows.
+The Epistle Committee and Clerks were given permission to do the final edits, with the intention that the text be made public on Thursday.
+The final epistle that was sent out reads as follows.
 Approved.

 26 July 2017